kuhn-ruess/cmdbsyncer-docs/docs/checkmk/limit_host_export_folders.md

     scope — just like the host export — so a test instance limited to a few folders is not flooded with rules for folders it never exports to.

+!!! tip "Projects override the folder scope"
+    <span class="since">Since 4.2.10</span>
+    The folder scope only limits objects that are **not** in a [Project](../basics/projects.md).
+A host or rule assigned to a project is routed solely by the project's account lists, so you can pull a few individual hosts or rules onto a folder-scoped test account **without** adding their whole folder to the scope.

 ## Setting it without the page

 `limit_by_folders` is a normal account custom field, so you can also set it